People List EJS: Code-Along

 - Remove everything from the

-element, and add an EJS scriptlet using<%
+headelement, and add an EJS scriptlet using<%and%>- For control flow, use

-with no equals sign because no JavaScript should render to the template - Instead of rendering within EJS, these statements use HTML dynamically
+<%with no equals sign because no JavaScript should render to the template - Instead of rendering within EJS, these statements use HTML dynamically

 - For control flow, use